 Café lighting is not permitted on second or third floor balconies.

-4. Lights on top of pilasters are not permitted.

-5. Landscape lights shall not be lined up continuously along back of sidewalk, entry walkway, or driveway.
+Landscape lights shall not be lined up continuously along back of sidewalk, entry walkway, or driveway.

-6. Landscape lighting must be located in planter areas with no exposed wiring. up light shall be limited to featured architectural elements and accent trees only.
+Landscape lighting must be located in planter areas with no exposed wiring.

+Uplight or spot light shall be limited to featured architectural elements and accent trees only.
+Spot lights or up light must be low voltage and must be screened with landscaping.
+A maximum of one spot light per tree in the front yard is permitted, at the discretion of the DRC, and is not permitted in turf or synthetic turf areas.

-7. Path lighting should be minimized.
+Path lighting should be minimized.
 Path lights shall cast the light downward.
 To the extent permitted, pathway lights must be located in planter areas and only along one side of a walkway.

-8. Spot lights or up light must be low voltage and must be screened with landscaping.
-A maximum of one spot light per tree in the front yard is permitted, at the discretion of the DRC, and is not permitted in turf or synthetic turf areas.

-9. The DRC and the Master Association reserves the right to require that fixtures be disconnected if they cause unreasonable glare or illumination upon property outside the Owner’s Lot.

-10. Area lighting (such as wall wash landscape flood light and strip light) and game court lighting are not permitted.
+Area lighting (such as wall wash landscape flood light and strip light) and game court lighting are not permitted.

-11. Post lights are not permitted.
+Post lights are not permitted.

-100

-GPN | DESIGN GUIDELINES

-Section V: Single Family Detached Homes
+Lights on top of pilasters are not permitted.

-12. Security lights are strongly discouraged but may be allowed subject to specific review and approval by the DRC.
+Security lights are strongly discouraged but may be allowed subject to specific review and approval by the DRC.

 The light source of these lights shall not be visible from any neighbor’s window and will only be allowed to operate on a motion detector and stay lit for a maximum of twenty (20) continuous minutes.